Two Treatises of Government: Property

 In the Second Treatise, Locke claims that civil society was created for the protection of property.
 In saying this, he relies on the etymological root of "property," Latin proprius, or what is one's own, including oneself (cf. French propre).
 Thus, by "property" he means "life, liberty, and estate."
-By saying that political society was established for the better protection of property, he claims that it serves the private (and non-political) interests of its constituent members: it does not promote some good that can be realised only in community with others (e.g., virtue).
+In A Letter Concerning Toleration, he wrote that the magistrate's power was limited to preserving a person's "civil interest", which he described as "life, liberty, health, and indolency of body; and the possession of outward things".
+By saying that political society was established for the better protection of property, he claims that it serves the private (and non-political) interests of its constituent members: it does not promote some good that can be realised only in community with others (e.g. virtue).

 For this account to work, individuals must possess some property outside of society, i.e., in the state of nature: the state cannot be the sole origin of property, declaring what belongs to whom.
 If the purpose of government is the protection of property, the latter must exist independently of the former.
 Filmer had said that, if there even were a state of nature (which he denied), everything would be held in common: there could be no private property, and hence no justice or injustice (injustice being understood as treating someone else's goods, liberty, or life as if it were one's own).
 Thomas Hobbes had argued the same thing.
 Locke therefore provides an account of how material property could arise in the absence of government.

 He begins by asserting that each individual, at a minimum, "owns" himself, although, properly speaking, God created man and we are God's property; this is a corollary of each individual's being free and equal in the state of nature.
 As a result, each must also own his own labour: to deny him his labour would be to make him a slave.
 One can therefore take items from the common store of goods by mixing one's labour with them: an apple on the tree is of no use to anyone—it must be picked to be eaten—and the picking of that apple makes it one's own.
 In an alternate argument, Locke claims that we must allow it to become private property lest all mankind have starved, despite the bounty of the world.
 A man must be allowed to eat, and thus have what he has eaten be his own (such that he could deny others a right to use it).
 The apple is surely his when he swallows it, when he chews it, when he bites into it, when he brings it to his mouth, etc.: it became his as soon as he mixed his labour with it (by picking it from the tree).